godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/quickstart.md

 2. **Fund an Account with CKBytes on Layer 1**

 You have to fund your Layer 1 account.
-It will be the source of funds for Layer 2 deposit.
+It will be the source of funds for your Layer 2 deposit.
 To accomplish this, click "Copy Address" to the right of "L1 Wallet Address".&#x20;

 <img src={useBaseUrl("img/evmTask1-2.png")} width="40%"/>